Exporting cocoa beans to Switzerland

 Forastero was originally grown in the high Amazon region and is now the predominant cocoa variety cultivated mainly in Africa, accounting for around 80% of global cocoa production.
 The beans have a flatter flavour than the more fruity and citric Criollo and Trinitario beans.

 Criollo was originally grown in Venezuela, Central America and Mexico, but is now also grows in Ecuador, Colombia, Peru, Bolivia, Nicaragua, Honduras, Guatemala and Sri Lanka.
-Criollo makes up 5–10% of global cocoa production.
+Criollo makes up 5 to 10% of global cocoa production.
 The beans have a bitter, aromatic flavour and are easily processed.

 Trinitario was originally grown in Trinidad, but is now also grown in Venezuela, Ecuador, Honduras, Nicaragua, El Salvador, Costa Rica, Cameroon, Samoa, Sri Lanka, Indonesia and Papua New Guinea.
 The beans are a hybrid of the Criollo and Forastero trees.
-This variety represents around 10–15% of global cocoa production.
+This variety represents around 10 to 15% of global cocoa production.

 Harmonised System (HS) codes are used to classify products and to calculate international trade statistics, such as imports and exports.
 The focus is on cocoa beans, of Harmonised System code 1801.
 Other cocoa products are covered in our study on semi-finished cocoa products in Europe.

-Between 2015 and 2016, per capita consumption in Switzerland decreased slightly by 3%.
-This trend in declining demand has been apparent for the last few years.
+Between 2016 and 2017, domestic turnover in Switzerland decreased slightly by -0.4%.
+This trend in declining demand, set off against the growth of imported products, has been apparent for the last few years.
 However, Switzerland remains an important consumer as well as chocolate exporter.

 - See our study on trends for cocoa to learn more about consumer trends in Europe.